 In 2018, Wellesley College announced plans for renovating and expanding their entire Science Hill complex.
 A big part of this involved the Science Center.
-The Science Center is “the largest consumer of energy on campus by far” according to the Fall 2018 issue of Wellesley Magazine.
+The Science Center was “the largest consumer of energy on campus by far” according to the Fall 2018 issue of Wellesley Magazine.

 As Wellesley created the design criteria, the environment was a key concern.
 Science Hill was built within nature – choosing to incorporate the natural landscape rather than build over it.
 Not only do they want to protect their local landscape, but also the global environment, by being good stewards of their sustainability and climate impact.
 In 2019, Wellesley earned a gold Sustainability Tracking, Assessment & Rating System (STARS) rating from the Association for the Advancement of Sustainability in Higher Education (AASHE) for sustainability.
 Wellesley was very interested in making the Science Center more sustainable and energy efficient to maintain and potentially improve their STARS rating.